twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-ukkattha-and-candima-sayadaw/candima-a-scales-like-samadhi%zh.rst

 I am not teaching you with this method to realize Dhamma.
 I am not giving you instruction with this system.
 Furthermore, I want you to understand the nature of insight and show you the way of entering into jhāna.
 In the future, if you want to continue with this system, you have the main point of it. (i.e., how to do it, here is just for a basic).
 Now, you know the nature of the practice.
 If you cling to happiness (sukha vedanā), it is greed (lobha); and to suffering (dukkha vedanā), it is anger (dosa).
 If you stick with neither sukha nor dukkha objects, it becomes moha.

 To be freed from moha we have to practice freeing from sukha and dukkha which is upekkhā.
 You can’t make upekkhā directly.
 You can’t make upekkhā by itself.
 Some people were doing this kind of upekkhā.
 With ordinary upekkhā when vedanā arises one only could sit for 15 minutes or asked to sit for 15 minutes.
-Whoever comes for practice as a sukkha vipassanā they directly produce upekkhā with perception (saññā).  [??
-Regardless of who is practicing as a sukkha vipassanā, they will directly produce the perception (saññā) of upekkhā. ??]
+Regardless of who is practicing as a sukkha vipassanā, they will directly produce the perception (saññā) of upekkhā.
 They can’t ask people to sit longer.

 (This referred to a dhammānupassanā system in Burma by a lay teacher, here U Candima’s words is short and not clear about the points.
 So I re-correct it for more clearer.)